African scientists baffled by monkeypox cases in Europe, US

 “We need to really understand how this first started and why the virus is now gaining traction,” he said.
 “In Africa, there have been very controlled and infrequent outbreaks of monkeypox.
 If that's now changing, we really need to understand why.”

-Geir Moulson in Berlin, Jan M. Olsen in Copenhagen and AP reporters across Europe contributed to this report.
+Geir Moulson in Berlin, Jan M. Olsen in Copenhagen, Chinedu Asadu in Lagos, Nigeria, and AP reporters across Europe contributed to this report.

 Credit: Uncredited